The Daring Gourmet

 A note about MEAT: If you’re put off at the thought of adding meat to mincemeat like our ancestors did for centuries, think of it this way: Imagine a Moroccan tagine – a dish of beef or lamb that is slow cooked with dried fruit, nuts and a myriad of aromatic spices.
 It’s downright amazing.
 Mincemeat, which not surprisingly originates from the Crusaders bringing the spices and method back with them from the Middle East, is a very similar concept: Beef that is simmered with dried fruits, nuts and a wonderful host of spices.
 That doesn’t sound so bad, does it?
 The mincemeat is stored for a while (under a layer of fat, a centuries-old method of preservation) so the flavors can deepen, and then it’s baked in a flaky pie.
 Heaven.

-Why Should I Make My Own Candied Citrus Peel?
+Why Make Your Own Candied Citrus Peel?

 Another aspect that has always been off-putting to me about mincemeat is the overpowering flavor of the commercial candied citrus peel that’s called for in most recipes.
 It has a strong chemical-astringent flavor that many people dislike.
-For that reason I use and highly recommend making your own homemade candied citrus peel for this mincemeat.
+For that reason I use and highly recommend making your own homemade candied orange peel for this mincemeat.
 Trust me, the flavor is incomparable and puts the store-bought stuff to miserable shame.
 And good candied citrus peel gives mincemeat an incredible flavor boost.
 That said, if you don’t mind store-bought candied citrus peel and want to save yourself the effort, feel free to use it.

-candied citrus peel
+candied orange peel

-A note about the SUET: While you “can” substitute butter (and even coconut oil, though that will greatly alter the flavor), I highly recommend suet for both flavor and texture, especially if you’re making mince pies.
+While you “can” substitute butter (and even coconut oil, though that will greatly alter the flavor), I highly recommend suet for both flavor and texture, especially if you’re making mince pies.
 If you’ve ever made pie crust with suet you’ll understand – the end result is flaky and flavorful perfection unlike anything else.
 When you’re baking your mince pies the suet will bake into the pie crust enhancing texture and flavor.

-shredded suet mincemeat
+shredded suet

 A note about PRESERVING: Traditionally mincemeat would be made the year before it’s eaten to give the flavors time do develop and deepen.
 While time does improve it, it is delicious eaten within just a few days.
 However, if you want to store it there are several options: